Learning Stochastic Behaviour from Aggregate Data: Experiments

 \subsection{Realistic Data -- RNA Sequence of Single Cell}

-In this section, we evaluate our model on a biology dataset called Single-cell RNA-seq which is typically used for learning the diffusion process where embryonic stem cells differentiate into mature cells \cite{klein2015droplet}.
-The cell population begins to differentiate from embryonic stem cells after the removal of LIF (leukemia inhibitory factor) at day 0 (D0).
-Single-cell RNA-seq observations are sampled at day 0 (D0), day 2 (D2), day 4 (D4) and day 7 (D7).
+In this section, we evaluate our model on a realistic biology data set called Single-cell RNA-seq\cite{klein2015droplet}, which is typically used for learning the evolvement of cell differentiation.
+The cell population begins to differentiate at day 0 (D0).
+Single-cell RNA-seq observations are then sampled at day 0 (D0), day 2 (D2), day 4 (D4) and day 7 (D7).
 At each time point, the expression of 24,175 genes of several hundreds cells are measured (933, 303, 683 and 798 cells on D0, D2, D4 and D7 respectively).
-We focus on the data of cell differentiation for the two chosen makers, i.e., Mt1 and Mt2.
-In first task we treat gene expression level at D0, D4 and D7 as training data to learn the hiding drift function and predict gene expression level at D2.
-In second task we train the model by gene expression level at D0, D2 and D4 to predict gene expression level at D7.
+Notice that there is only whole group's distribution but no trajectory information of each gene on different days.
+We pick 10 gene markers out of 24,175 to make a 10 dimensional data set.
+In the first task we treat gene expression at D0, D4 and D7 as training data to learn the hidden dynamic and predict the distribution of gene expression at D2.
+In the second task we train the model with gene expression at D0, D2 and D4, then predict the distribution of gene expression at D7.
+We plot the prediction results of two out of ten markers, i.e. Mt1 and Mt2 in Figure \ref{fig:gene}.

-\textbf{Experiment Setup:} In realistic dataset, we set both $f$ and $g$ as fully connected three-hidden-layers neural networks, each layer has 64 nodes.
+\textbf{Experiment Setup:} We set both $f$ and $g$ as fully connected three-hidden-layers neural networks, each layer has 64 nodes.
 The only activation function we choose is Tanh.
-The other setups of neural networks and training process are almost the same with the ones we use in Synthetic data, except that we train our model by Algorithm 2.
-Notice that in realistic case, $\Delta t$ and $T/\Delta t$ become hyperparameters, here we choose $\Delta t = 0.05$, $T/\Delta t = 30$, which means the data evolves 10$\Delta t$ from D0 to D2 , then 10$\Delta t$ from D2 to D4 and finally 15$\Delta t$ from D4 to D7.
+The other setups of neural networks and training process are the same with the ones we use in Synthetic data.
+Notice that in realistic cases, $\Delta t$ and $T/\Delta t$ become hyperparameters, here we choose $\Delta t = 0.05$, $T/\Delta t = 35$, which means the data evolves 10$\Delta t$ from D0 to D2 , then 10$\Delta t$ from D2 to D4 and finally 15$\Delta t$ from D4 to D7.
 For preprocessing, we apply standard normalization procedures \cite{Hicks025528} to correct batch effects and use non-negative matrix factorization to impute missing expression levels\cite{hashinn,yisen2018aggregate}.